biolab/scorange-hugo/content/blog/2019-03-pancreas-Baron-CellSyst2016.md

 {{% figure src="/blog_img/2019-03-20/tSNE-mouse.png" %}}
 \

-The only thing we still need to do now, is to identify the marker genes.
-There is no specific widget in scOrange to accomplish this task, so we will use similar steps as were used in the article by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5228327/">Baron <i>et al.</i></a> to find the three most significant markers for each cluster and create a heatmap with them.
+The only thing we still need to do now is to identify the marker genes.
+There is no specific widget in scOrange to accomplish this task, so we will use similar steps as the ones used in the article by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5228327/">Baron <i>et al.</i></a> to find the three most significant markers for each cluster and create a heatmap with them.
 \
 {{% figure src="/blog_img/2019-03-20/workflow-1-4.PNG" %}}
 \